ISISNeutronMuon/MDMC/doc/explanation/minimizers.rst

 -------------------------------

-MDMC's parameter space for minimization are the parameters governing the forces between molecules in a given simulation, and it then aims to minimize the [figure of merit](./figure-of-merit.rst) between a simulation using those parameters and experimental data.
+MDMC's parameter space for minimization are the parameters governing the forces between molecules in a given simulation, and it then aims to minimize the :ref:`fom-explanation-label` between a simulation using those parameters and experimental data.
 Through this, it finds the parameters which create a simulation that most closely resembles the experimental data.